‘Soundtrack your story’: a storytelling project with Alim Kamara

 Supported by Amazon, we have created a fun, interactive storytelling project for National Storytelling Week with rapper and storyteller Alim Kamara, for pupils aged 7 to 11 (KS2/P4-7).
 Based on the theme ‘Soundtrack your story’, the project is designed to inspire a love of story creation through music and rhythm.

-The workshop will be an exciting springboard for a series of classroom activities providing inspiration for pupils’ stories.
+The workshop acts as an exciting springboard for the classroom activities, providing inspiration for pupils’ writing.

 Key stage 2 (P4-P7) classroom resources